 Get to know Collective Impact Network member groups

-Seven community-based organizations form the Collective Impact Network: Pivot Legal Society, YouthCO, OPTIONS for Sexual Health (OSH), Community-Based Research Centre for Gay Men’s Health (CBRC), Pacific Hepatitis C Network, Positive Living BC and Pacific AIDS Network.
+Nine community-based organizations form the Collective Impact Network: Pivot Legal Society, YouthCO, OPTIONS for Sexual Health (OSH), Community-Based Research Centre for Gay Men’s Health (CBRC), Pacific Hepatitis C Network, Positive Living BC, Friends for Life, Central Interior Native Health Society and Pacific AIDS Network.
 Get to know the groups, what they bring, and what they hope for from CIN work.

 Collective Impact Agenda